kmzbrnoI/rcs-api/Home.md

  * When initialized, library tries to load default configuration file placed at `./mtb/mtbcfg.ini`.
  * Logging can be enabled/disabled in configuration file.
- * Library automatically saves its configuration into `./mtb/mtbcfg.ini` before exiting.
+ * Library automatically saves its configuration into the location of last opened configuration file before exiting.

 ## Licence